Modular Hardwall Cleanroom: Complete Guide to Design, Specs,

 Project Installation Timelapse

-Properly designed modular hardwall cleanrooms can achieve and maintain ISO Class 1 through ISO Class 8, with ISO Class 5 being the most common for critical applications in pharmaceuticals, aerospace, and semiconductors.
+Properly designed modular hardwall cleanrooms can achieve and maintain ISO Class 1 through iso class 8, with ISO Class 5 being the most common for critical applications in pharmaceuticals, aerospace, and semiconductors.

 Installation typically takes 4-12 weeks depending on size and complexity, compared to 6-18 months for traditional construction.
 This includes site preparation, assembly, HVAC integration, and commissioning.